The South32 Hermosa Community Fund

 Priority will be given to organizations that:

-- Work collaboratively with other agencies on the planning and implementation of the project.
+- are working collaboratively with other agencies in the planning and implementation of the project.

-- Clearly articulate the outcomes the program/participants will achieve and be able to collect the data to demonstrate measurable progress toward the accomplishment of those outcomes.
+- can clearly articulate the outcomes the program/participants will achieve and be able to collect the data to demonstrate measurable progress toward the accomplishment of those outcomes.

-- Provide a clear description of plans to sustain the organization and/or program beyond the grant period.
+- can provide a clear description of plans to sustain the organization and/or program beyond the grant period.